22. 9. 2018 - Course of Water Mixable Oil Paints for Beginners (10:00 - 17:00), 1900 CZK

 - 4:00 p.m. to 5:00 p.m. – final group consultation

-Oil painting course with Cobra paints are made possible by the kind sponsorship and generous support of our donor, Nielsen art supplies.
+Oil painting course with Cobra paints is made possible by the kind sponsorship and generous support of our donor, Nielsen art supplies.
 Thank you!

 Application form - reserve your place in the course today!